02 Sep Crowdfunding: Letting A Thousand Flowers Really Bloom/Part Six: BLOOM!

 Crowdfunding: Letting A Thousand Flowers Really Bloom/Part Six: BLOOM!

 Let’s look at the word “bloom” a minute.
 It’s Old Norse for flowering–and prosperity!
 Humans have connected blooming, thriving and wealth for a long time.
 This post teaches you how to take the crowdfunding you’ve done in parts one, two, three, four, five and CONNECT them so they EXTEND into your fundraising future.
-(IF you were only crowdfunding investors for a new gadget, congrats, you’re done, you don’t need to read this post.)
-IF you were crowdfunding to take your organization to a new level of prosperity, please do read this post.

 What people seldom tell you is that your long-term rewards come AFTER the crowdfunding campaign.
 This post sketches the steps to take.
 It is not a complete detailed listing of every step.
 (I tried that.
 It came to the length of a Russian novel.)
 If you want the detailed version, contact us for a free scope of work session to find out how little it would cost to have our help translating your crowdfunding campaign into long-term dollars and relationships.